jinjianli/PredictionDeepLearning/README.md

 # PredictionDeepLearning
-This programming applies Deep Learning method to predict traffic flow with Floating Car Data firstly, the Floating Car Data is got from google map.
+This project applies Deep Learning Algorithm (LSTM) to predict traffic flow.
+Firstly, we input and range the traffic flow data from local transportation management.
+Secondly, the LSTM model is defined and fit
+At last, the prediction performance is demonstrated with the trained LSTM model.